-The following table shows certain information concerning the nominees at March 5, 2007.
+The following table shows certain information concerning the nominees at February 27, 2008.

 Name Age Position Director

-David A. Jones, Jr. 49 Chairman of the Board 05/93
+David A. Jones, Jr. 50 Chairman of the Board 05/93

-Frank A. D'Amelio 49 Director 09/03
+Frank A. D'Amelio 50 Director 09/03

-W. Roy Dunbar 45 Director 04/05
+W. Roy Dunbar 46 Director 04/05

-Kurt J. Hilzinger 46 Director 07/03
+Kurt J. Hilzinger 47 Director 07/03

-Michael B. McCallister 54 Director, President & Chief Executive Officer 02/00
+Michael B. McCallister 55 Director, President & Chief Executive Officer 02/00

+William J. McDonald 51 Director 10/07

-James J. O'Brien 52 Director 04/06
+James J. O'Brien 53 Director 04/06

 W. Ann Reynolds, Ph.D.
-69 Director 01/91
+70 Director 01/91

-James O. Robbins 64 Director 08/05

-First Flected
+First Flacts

-David A. Jones, Jr. was initially elected to the Board in May 1993 and was elected Chairman of the Board of the Company in April 2005.
+David A. Jones was initially elected to the Board in May 1993 and was elected Chairman of the Board of the Company in April 2005.
 Prior to that, Mr. Jones was Vice Chairman of the Board from September 1996 through April 2005.
-He is Chairman and Managing Director of Chrysalis Ventures, LLC, in Louisville, Kentucky.
+He is Chairman and Managing Director of Chrysalis Ventures, LLC, headquartered in Louisville, Kentucky.

 Frank A. D'Amelio was initially elected to the Board in September 2003.
-He is Senior Executive Vice President Integration and Chief Administrative Officer of Alcatel-Lucent, having held that position since December 2006.
-Prior to that, Mr. D'Amelio was Chief Operating Officer of Lucent Technologies Inc. from January 2006 until November 2006.
-During January and February 2006, Mr. D'Amelio was also the Chief Financial Officer of Lucent.
-Prior to that, he was Executive Vice President, Administration and Chief Financial Officer.
+He is Senior Vice President and Chief Financial Officer of Pfizer Inc, having held this position since September 2007.
+Prior to that, Mr. D'Amelio was Senior Executive Vice President of Integration and Chief Administrative Officer at Alcatel-Lucent from December 2006 to August 2007, and Director and Chief Operating Officer of Lucent Technologies Inc. from March 2006 to November 2006.
+During January and February 2006, Mr. D'Amelio was the Chief Financial Officer of Lucent.
+From May 2001 until January 2006, he was Executive Vice President, Administration and Chief Financial Officer of Lucent.

 W. Roy Dunbar was initially elected to the Board in April 2005.
-He is President of Global Technology and Operations for MasterCard Incorporated, having held that position since September 2004.
-Prior to that, Mr. Dunbar worked at Eli Lilly and Company for 14 years, most recently as President of Intercontinental Operations from 2003 until he joined MasterCard, and Chief Information Officer from 1999 to 2003.
+He is President and Chief Executive Officer of NetworkSolutions, having accepted this position in January 2008.
+Prior to that, Mr. Dunbar was President of Global Technology and Operations for MasterCard Incorporated, having held that position since September 2004.
+Mr. Dunbar worked at Eli Lilly and Company for 14 years, most recently as President of Intercontinental Operations from 2003 until he joined MasterCard, and Chief Information Officer from 1999 to 2003.
 He also serves on the Board of Directors of Electronic Data Systems Corporation.

 Kurt J. Hilzinger was initially elected to the Board in July 2003.
-He was elected a director of AmerisourceBergen Corporation in March 2004 and has held the position of President and Chief Operating Officer of AmerisourceBergen Corporation since October 2002.
-Prior to that, Mr. Hilzinger was Executive Vice President and Chief Operating Officer of AmerisourceBergen Corporation from August 2001 to October 2002.
+Mr. Hilzinger is a Partner at Court Square Capital Partners, LP, having held this position since November 2007.
+Prior to that, he was a Director of AmerisourceBergen Corporation from March 2004 to November 2007; and was also President and Chief Operating Officer of AmerisourceBergen Corporation from October 2002 to November 2007.
+Mr. Hilzinger was Executive Vice President and Chief Operating Officer of AmerisourceBergen Corporation from August 2001 to October 2002.

 Michael B. McCallister was appointed as President and Chief Executive Officer of the Company and to the Board of Directors of the Company in February 2000.
 Mr. McCallister joined the Company in June 1974.
+Mr. McCallister also serves on the Board of Directors of National City Corporation.